yenicapotediaz/TaskListRails/README.md

 Tinker with your Model in the `rails console` in order to ensure you have created your model and can interact with it as expected.

+## Task Data Requirements

+Each task record will include all of the following.
+Optional in this context means that the user may choose not to provide this information, but it is still required for your schema:
+- Self-incrementing identifier (ID)
+- title: the title of the task
+- description: details about the task
+- completed_at: the time and date the task was completed

 ## Wave 1
 This wave is where we will introduce the view layer to interact with our application via the browser.